ONSgeo/geospatial-training/_docs/intro_to_qgis.md

 </p>

 Although standard print resolution is 300dpi, for our purposes 150-250dpi will suffice.
 Any greater can produce very large files which can be awkward to transfer over networks and may clog up storage.

+---

+You have now completed the Introduction to QGIS course and should now be able to perform basic analysis work in QGIS.
+Well done!